 For example, one night Lily pooped everywhere (which she has done every day since I have brought her home!)
 It was like 3 am and I was exhausted.
 So 10 minutes later I had cleaned up all the poo and was about to put her diaper on and she projectile vomited everywhere.
 I quickly fumbled to save what was left of my clean bed and as I do that…she pees.
 And it shoots out everywhere.
 It was just one thing after another, I was so very tired, and I just wanted to go back to bed!

 I felt like I was on the verge of tears, but instead, I just started cracking up.
 She had this innocent look on her face and I just had to laugh at the circus I was currently starring in.

-This one is so important for new mommies!
-And even more so if you are breastfeeding.
+This one is so important for new moms in general and even more so if you are breastfeeding.
 You need to get in the habit of drinking water as often as you can.
 It is so hard to think of yourself when you first become a mom.
-You will be hyper-focused on meeting your new baby’s needs that forgetting to hydrate yourself will be a daily occurrence.
+You will be hyper-focused on meeting your new baby’s needs and forgetting to hydrate yourself will be a daily occurrence.